Matchlists (Blocklists)

 Updating Entry Attributes

-of an existing Matchlist entry.
-To change an attribute, you must first mark the old entry’s state
+You cannot directly update the attributes of an existing Matchlist entry.
+To change an attribute, you must first mark the old entry’s state as DELETED and then create a new entry with the updated attributes.

 Adding and Removing an Entire Entity

-You can also manage entries based on an entityId
+You can also manage entries based on an entityId.

 - Add Entity:

-- Remove Entity:
+POST /v2/matchlists/{matchlistName}/entries/addEntity - Remove Entity:

 Reference: Reason Codes